Checkout source code

 Switch to development branch

-The source code repository contains master, geoapi-3.1 and geoapi-4.0 branches.
-Apache SIS releases are created from master, which depends on the latest GeoAPI version released by the Open Geospatial Consortium (OGC), currently GeoAPI 3.0.1.
-However daily developments occur on the geoapi-4.0 branch before to be merged (indirectly) to master.
+The source code repository contains main, geoapi-3.1 and geoapi-4.0 branches.
+Apache SIS releases are created from main, which depends on the latest GeoAPI version released by the Open Geospatial Consortium (OGC), currently GeoAPI 3.0.2.
+However daily developments occur on the geoapi-4.0 branch before to be merged (indirectly) to main.
 Those branches exist in order to experiment early new API and technologies — since they may impact the library design — while keeping the releases compatible with officially released API.
 In summary:

-Developments on geoapi-4.0 branch are merged to geoapi-3.1 branch, which is then merged to master.
-When commits reach master they become unmodifiable; the git push --force command is not allowed on that branch.
+Developments on geoapi-4.0 branch are merged to geoapi-3.1 branch, which is then merged to main.
+When commits reach main they become unmodifiable; the git push --force command is not allowed on that branch.
 Contributors to Apache SIS project should switch to the current development branch before submitting patches:

 cd sis